supervisely-ecosystem/import-wizard-docs/import_to_project/6_python/overview.md

 # Python

-description: >-
-Use Supervisely SDK to upload your local data to Supervisely platform.
+> description: Use Supervisely SDK to upload your local data to Supervisely platform.

-Learn more about the Supervisely SDK [here](https://developer.supervisely.com/getting-started/python-sdk-tutorials).
+Learn more about the Supervisely SDK in out [developer portal](https://developer.supervisely.com/getting-started/python-sdk-tutorials).

 ## Ready-to-use Python script